 An eligible employer is an employer that actively carries on a trade or business during calendar year 2020 or 2021, including tax-exempt organizations, and meets either of the two following tests:

 - Government Order Test: An employer is an eligible employer if it experiences a calendar quarter “in which the operation of the trade or business is fully or partially suspended during the calendar quarter due to order from an appropriate government authority limiting commerce, travel or group meetings (for commercial, social, religious or other purposes) due to COVID-19.”

-- Reduced Gross Receipts Test: An employer is an eligible employer if it experiences a significant decline in gross receipts.
-For purposes of the retention credit, a significant decline in gross receipts is defined as a decline in gross receipts of at least 50 percent when compared to the same calendar quarter in 2019.
+- For 2020, a significant decline in gross receipts is defined as a decline in gross receipts of at least 50 percent in any calendar quarter in 2020 when compared to the same calendar quarter in 2019.